Autodesk/synthesis/emulation/README.md

-# Emulation
+# FRC Robot Code Emulation

 ## Overview
-Here you'll find things regarding emulating hardware, firmware, and/or software, usually related to the RoboRIO.
+The emulator is the Synthesis tool designed to help users test their FRC robot code.
+Users can upload their own user code as the FRCUserProgram they would normally deploy to the RoboRIO.
+Its communication with hardware will then be redirected to the engine for simulation and testing.

-### Hardware Emulation Layer
+## Hardware Emulation Layer
-`hel` is a reimplementation of the hardware abstraction layer that runs in an ARM virtual environment (configured akin to the RoboRIO), which allows your robot code communicate with Synthesis.
-By reimplementing a lower level of the robot code runtime, we can improve maintainability and portability of code across new releases of WPILib and other external solutions.
-This is new system has been integrated into Synthesis, replacing old version of the emulator (HELBuildTool and prior solutions).
+The core of Synthesis's emulator is HEL.
+HEL is a reimplementation of the RoboRIO's hardware abstraction layer (HAL) which runs in an ARM virtual environment rather than the RoboRIO.
+This allows robot code to run on users' computers and to communicate with Synthesis.
+This lower layer of robot code runtime was chosen for reimplementation to enable compatibilty across new releases of WPILib and other external solutions.
+This is a new system that has been integrated into Synthesis, replacing older versions of the emulator such as the HELBuildTool and prior solutions.

-# Building
+## Building
-The implementation of HEL currently relies on emulating code that the robot code requires several levels down.
-For the easiest user experience, the code is all handled inside of a virtual machine running Linux that emulates an ARM proccessor.
-The problem there is that in the case of most users, this is neither the operating system you are running nor the processor your computer has.
-For ease of development, our system is built around Linux as the development environment.
-We recommend looking into a free virtual machine solution
+HEL is emulation of a layer of robot code several levels below that at which users develops.
+For the easiest user experience, the code is all handled inside of a Linux virtual machine emulating an ARM processor, much akin to the environment that runs on a RoboRIO.
+For ease of development, the development environment is built around the same operating system, Linux, as the emulator.
+It is recommended for those seeking to develop emulation to either install Linux or look into running Linux on a virtual machine solution with their current system (Ubuntu is recommended).
+Once the Linux environment is set up, there are a few pieces of software to install.
-(there are many good ones out there) and a linux operating system (Ubuntu is recommended).
-There are many tutorials on setting up virtual machines, so it is recommended to follow one of them.
-Once you have your virtual machine set up, you need to install several pieces of software.
 The first of those is the build system CMake.
-On Ubuntu, the commands are as follows:
+To install on Ubuntu, the commands are as follows:

 ```shell
 sudo apt update && sudo apt-get install cmake;